Luxtoday

 Employment and jobs

-Cross-border workers from Germany in Luxembourg and the taxes they pay
+Cross-border workers from Germany in Luxembourg and their taxes

 The opportunity to earn more while enjoying the lower cost of living across the border makes cross-border work in Luxembourg an interesting option.
 If you’re considering this, keep reading, as this article will cover everything you need to know about working in Luxembourg as a German resident, from taxes to employment regulations and benefits.